LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/intro-web-apis.rst

 JSON
 ~~~~

-We have already `worked with JSON <https://education.launchcode.org/intro-to-professional-web-dev/chapters/fetch-json/data-formats-json.html#json>`_
-throughout this course.
-JSON is the universal representation of data accepted by client applications.
-This means our web API must package the data
+JSON is currently a universal representation of data accepted by client applications.
+This means our web API packages data
-requested by the client application as JSON and attach it to the response.
+requested by a client application as JSON.
+The web API also transfers this JSON in its communication with a client application.

 Let's revisit the last two steps from our web API work flow above: